Corrections and Criminal Justice Policy

 - Strengthening the federal correctional system:

-Public Safety Canada is responsible for the Corrections and Conditional Release Act and Regulations, which govern correctional policies and practices, as well as the conditional release of offenders.
-The Department works with Correctional Service Canada (CSC) to provide a safe and secure environment for staff and inmates, which assists with the rehabilitation and reintegration of offenders, reducing the risk of reoffending and keeping our communities safe.
-Public Safety Canada participates in the Heads of Corrections (HOC) forum, which provides leadership, vision and direction to initiatives that enhance collaboration between federal, provincial and territorial governments (FPT).
+The Department works with the Correctional Service of Canada (CSC) to provide a safe and secure environment for staff and inmates at federal correctional institutions.
+This helps rehabilitate and reintegrate offenders, reducing the risk of reoffending and keeping our communities safe.
+Public Safety Canada participates in the Heads of Corrections (HOC) forum, which provides leadership and direction to initiatives that enhance collaboration between federal, provincial and territorial governments (FPT) on correctional matters.

 - International transfer of offenders: